adrianmaciuc/cypress-tests-framework-example/README.md

 ## Specifications

-All the specs in this repository are written to cover the aforementioned website exclusively.
+All the specs in this repository are written to cover this testing website exclusively.

 ## Testing Approach